katiehaster/unit-4-game/README.md

 Why the project is useful:

-It was more useful to me as a learning tool than it would be to anone who plays it.
+It was more useful to me as a learning tool than it would be to anyone who plays it.

 How users can get started with the project: